 There is a lot of software that can help you choose the frequency band, such as Vistumbler, but try out the frequency bands 1, 6, and 11, and find the right one.
 You can use two laptops to transfer files to each other to measure speed and select a frequency band.

-The 5.8GHz band has many idle high frequencies and can be divided into 23 non-overlapping 20MHz bands.
+3,5.8GHz frequency band The 5.8GHz band has many idle high frequencies and can be divided into 23 non-overlapping 20MHz bands.
 Compared to 2.4GHz, not only is the speed faster, but also the WiFi experience is better.

 It is worth noting that if your wireless AP supports the 802.11n protocol, it should automatically select the optimal frequency band, adjust the output power, and reduce interference.
 With the 5.8 GHz band, the interference is generally low and the frequency band is clean.
 The bandwidth can be expanded to 40, 80, and 160 MHz.